 Before CSS became common, tables were often used as a way to arrange all of the elements of a web page.
-CSS provide a much less complicated and more efficient way of doing that, though many websites are still arranged using tables.
+CSS provide a much less complicated and more efficient way of doing that, though some websites are still arranged using tables.
+In earlier versions of these exercise this website was set up using tables instead of using more simple and flexible CSS as we have done.